shivajid/hwx-isilon/README.md

 #### Create a Zone

 + Decide on a Zone Name.
 Ensure that the new zone that you want to create does not exist.
-+ For the purpose of example we will call the zone “zonehdp”.
++ For the purpose of example we will call the zone <b>“zonehdp”</b>.
 You can name it to your organization’s liking.
 Replace it with the version name that you want to assign.

 <pre>
 hwxisi1-1# isi zone zones list